Inflectra/rapise-documentation/docs/Libraries/Navigator.md

 <a name="DOMFindByText"></a>
 #### DOMFindByText

-Looks for a web element by its text contents through all frames. `text` is checked agains each element text contents.
+Looks for a web element by its text contents through all frames. `text` is checked against each element text contents.

 ```javascript
 DOMFindByText(text, tagName, findAll, timeout)